tfabris/BlueGigaEmpeg/README.txt

 https://github.com/tfabris/BlueGigaEmpeg
 ------------------------------------------------------------------------------
-A project to use a Silicon Labs BlueGiga WT32i Bluetooth chip, combined with an Arduino Mega board, to act as an interface between an empeg Car player and a modern car.
+A project to use a Silicon Labs BlueGiga WT32i Bluetooth chip, combined with an Arduino Mega board, to act as an interface between an empeg Car Mk2 (or Rio Car) MP3 player and a modern car.

-The empeg Car (small "e") is an amazing in-dash MP3 player made from 1999-2001 whose features are still, to this day, better than any other in-car MP3 solution available.
+The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in-dash MP3 player made from 1999-2001 whose features are still, to this day, better than any other in-car MP3 solution available.
 However, the empeg Car didn't have Bluetooth since it wasn't in common use yet at the time.

 The purpose of this BlueGigaEmpeg interface is twofold: